pgrunde/CanvasTutorial/README.md

 ctx.stroke();
 ```

 Let's show an example with a bezier curve connected to a quadratic curve that is closed shut and filled.
 Note the final context point of 50,75 drawing a vertical 25px line to the starting context point 50,50.
+Create your own shape, anything you want to draw, close it, and fill it.

 ```
 ctx.lineWidth = 30;